apache/nuttx/configs/stm3240g-eval/README.txt

   --

-    A simple NSH configuration used for some basic (non-graphic) debug of the framebuffer character driver at drivers/video/fb.c using test at apps/examples/fb.
-The STM3240G-EVAL LCD driver does not support a framebuffer!
+    A simple NSH configuration used for some basic (non-graphic) debug of the framebuffer character driver at drivers/video/fb.c.
+NOTE that the STM3240G-EVAL LCD driver does not support a framebuffer!
+It interfaces with the LCD through a parallel FSMC interface.
 This configuration uses the LCD framebuffer front end at drivers/lcd/lcd_framebuffer to convert the LCD interface into a compatible framebuffer interface.

+    This examples supports the framebuffer test at apps/examples/fb.
+That test simply draws a pattern into the framebuffer and updates the LCD.

+    This example also supports the pdcurses library at apps/graphics/pdcurses and the demo programs at apps/examples/pdcurses.
+This is a good test of the use of the framebuffer driver in an application.
+Many of the pdcurses demos requires user interaction via a mouse, keyboard, or joystick.
+No input devices are currently present in the configuration so no such interaction is possible.

+    The STM3240G-EVAL does provide a on-board discrete joystick (djoystick) that could be used for this interaction.
+However, those discrete inputs do not go directly to the STM32 but rather go indirectly through an I/O expander.
+I just have not had the motivation to deal with that yet.

     STATUS:
     2017-09-17:  This configuration appears to be fully functional.
+    2017-11-25:  Non-interactive pdcurses examples added.

   knxwm:
   -----